Percolation-Labs/percolate/README.md

 #python percolate/cli.py add api https://petstore.swagger.io/v2/swagger.json --verbs get
 ```

+Percolate focuses on building agents in the data tier.
+But you can use Python too.
-Create a Python agent (and also register it in the database).
+To create a Python agent (and also register it in the database) -

 ```python